karsharma10/Multi-Threaded_Application/README.md

 Central to the efficiency of this solution is the utilization of a thread-safe shared stack, addressing the bounded buffer problem.
 The shared stack leverages a contiguous, linear memory array (LIFO) to enhance performance.

+To ensure synchronization, eliminate deadlock, and avoid busy waits, the application harnesses the power of mutexes and semaphores.
+This orchestration of resources aligns with best practices, fulfilling synchronization, deadlock prevention, and avoidance of resource starvation.